-- (2) Class, recitation and study rooms shall have aisles along all walls. - (3) In elementary school rooms, the intermediate aisles shall be not less than 18 inches and the wall aisles not less than 30 inches in width. - (4) In high school rooms, and in all other class, recitation and study rooms, the intermediate aisles shall be not less than 20 inches and wall aisles not less than 30 inches in width. - (5) Where rooms are used for assembly purposes, seats and aisles shall conform to the requirements of sections Ind 55.13-Ind 55.17 of this code.

-Ind 56.15 Heating plants.
+- (2) Class, recitation and study rooms shall have aisles along all walls. - (3) In elementary school rooms, the intermediate aisles shall be not less than 18 inches and the wall aisles not less than 30 inches in width. - (4) In high school rooms, and in all other class, recitation and study rooms, the intermediate aisles shall be not less than 20 inches and wall aisles not less than 30 inches in width. - (5) Where rooms are used for assembly purposes, seats and aisles shall conform to the requirements of sections Ind 55.13-Ind 55.17 of this code. - Ind 56.15 Heating plants.
 (1) In every building more than one story in height, all heating plants and fuel rooms shall be enclosed with not less than 4-hour fire-resistive construction as specified in sections Ind 51.05 and Ind 51.06.
-All openings shall be protected with self-closing fire-resistive doors as specified in section Ind 51.09.

-(2) In one story buildings all heating plants and fuel rooms shall be enclosed with not less than 2-hour fire-resistive construction as specified in sections Ind 51.05 and Ind 51.06, except that this requirement shall not apply to buildings where jacketed stoves or school room heaters are permitted.
+All openings shall be protected with self-closing fire-resistive doors as specified in section Ind 51.09. - (2) In one story buildings all heating plants and fuel rooms shall be enclosed with not less than 2-hour fire-resistive construction as specified in sections Ind 51.05 and Ind 51.06, except that this requirement shall not apply to buildings where jacketed stoves or school room heaters are permitted.
 All openings shall be protected by self-closing fire-resistive doors as specified in section Ind 51.09.

 Ind 56.16 Sanitary equipment.
-(1) Tollers.
+(1) TOILETS.
 School buildings shall have the following toilet equipment:

-- (a) In high schools, one water-closet for every 30 females or fraction. - (b) One water-closet for every 60 males or fraction and one urinal for every 30 males or fraction. - (c) In junior high and elementary schools, one water-closet for every 25 females or fraction, one water-closet for every 50 males or fraction and one urinal for every 25 males or fraction. - (2) DRINKING WATER.
-One drinking fountain shall be installed in each story and basement, for each 6000 square feet of floor area, or fraction.
-Drinking fountains shall not be installed in toilet rooms. - (3) WASHING FACILITIES.
-Lavoratories shall be provided in connection with toilet rooms in the ratio of one lavatory for every 2 toilet fixtures (closets and urinals). - (4) CLOAKROOMS AND WARDROBES.
-In every school building, there shall be provision for the placing and storage of the wraps of occupants.
-Such provision shall consist of wardrobes, lockers, or cloakrooms, constructed and arranged in a manner to insure and facilitate the ventilation and sanitation of contents.
+- (a) In high schools, one water closet for every 30 females or fraction. - (b) One water closet for every 60 males or fraction and one urinal for every 30 males or fraction. - (c) In junior high and elementary schools, one water closet for every 25 females or fraction, one water closet for every 50 males or fraction and one urinal for every 25 males or fraction. - (2) Drinking water.
+One drinking fountain shall be installed in each story and basement, for each 6000 square feet of classroom floor area, or fraction.
+Drinking fountains shall not be installed in toilet rooms.

+- (3) WASHING FACILITIES.
+Lavatories shall be provided in connection with toilet rooms in the ratio of one lavatory for every 60 persons of each sex in high schools and one lavatory for every 50 persons of each sex in junior high schools and elementary schools. - (4) CLOAKROOMS AND WARDROBES.
+In every school building, there shall be provisions for the placing and storage of the wraps of occupants.
+Such provisions shall consist of wardrobes, open front wardrobes, lockers or cloak rooms constructed and arranged in a manner to insure and facilitate the ventilation and sanitation of the contents.
 Ventilation shall conform to the provisions of section Ind 58.47 of the heating, ventilation and air conditioning code.

-(a) This prohibits the use of corridors, vestibules, etc., for cloak-room purposes, unless ventilated lockers are provided.
-Open hooks and hangers will not be approved.
+(a) This prohibits the use of corridors and vestibules for cloak room purposes unless ventilated lockers, wardrobes, or open front wardrobes are provided.
+Open hooks and hangers in the corridors will not be approved.

-Note: Heating and Ventilation: For heating and ventilation in schools, libraries, etc., see the heating, ventilation and air conditioning code issued by the industrial commission, which code applies to all public buildings and places of employment.
+Note: Heating and ventilation.
+For heating and ventilation in schools, libraries, etc., see the heating, ventilation and air conditioning code issued by the industrial commission which code applies to all public buildings and places of employment.